sammaxfleet/THISORTHATAPI/README.md

 3. fashion inspiration - MUST HAVE
 4. Image - MUST HAVE
 5. Update/ Save  - MUST HAVE

+Epic: WORKING & DEPLOYED API

+1. GET THE ADMIN WORKING - MUST HAVE
+2. DEPLOY THE API SO THE APPS OR WORKING 0 MUST HAVE

 # Stucture Plane